 With the exception of bathrooms and mud/laundry rooms, all Twenty & Oak types of flooring, including hardwood, can be used in any space in your home.
 It is the collections within each flooring type that offer the diversity of installation for basements, concrete slabs and/or less than perfect subfloor conditions.
 For example, vinyl products that don’t require adhesive, and rigid core products are much more forgiving of subfloor imperfections.

 Engineered hardwood can be installed in basements thanks to its cross layer construction.
-Choose a vinyl or rigid core product with waterproof or water resistant warranties, such as Beauflor Pure or Parkway and several Palmetto Road and Metroflor collections for any space that has frequent exposure to topical water spills or tracked in mud.
-Beauflor Hydrana water resistant laminate includes an attached pad that reduces noise and also helps smooth over small imperfections in the subfloor.
+Choose a vinyl or rigid core product with waterproof or water resistant warranties, such as Beauflor, Palmetto Road, and Metroflor collections for any space that has frequent exposure to topical water spills or tracked in mud.
+Flooring options with an attached pad reduces noise and also helps smooth over small imperfections in the subfloor.